AnggaR96s/Reforestation/README.md

-## What do you call an Argentinian with a rubber toe?
-Roberto
+## What is a tornado's favorite game to play?
+Twister!